francois2metz/slidedeck/README.md

 # SlideDeck

-This is a basic application to synchronize the current slide of a slideshare prez with all participants of a google+ Hangouts.
+This is a basic application to synchronize the current slide of a slideshare prez with all participants of a google+ hangout.

 ## Usage

-In https://code.google.com/apis/console/, add a new project 'slidedeck':
+In https://code.google.com/apis/console/, add a new project **slidedeck**:

 * Redirect: http://af83deck.nodzle.af83.com/oauth2callback
 * logo: http://af83deck.nodzle.af83.com/poney.png

-In hangouts tab, add 'http://af83deck.nodzle.af83.com/deck.xml' and click on *Enter a hangout!*.
+In *Hangouts* tab, add 'http://af83deck.nodzle.af83.com/deck.xml' and click on *Enter a hangout!*.

 ## Todo